jefftranter/6502/sbc/README.md

 the JMON and MS Basic firmware you should see a prompt "[C]old start, [W]arm start, or [M]onitor?".

+KNOWN ISSUES AND POTENTIAL GOTCHAS

+The polarity of the two LEDs is important.
+Unfortunately, the "+" sign on the silkscreen is incorrect.
+The positive or anode lead of the LEDs (usually the longer of the two leads) should go in the other hole (the one without the "+" marking).
+As LEDs vary, I also suggest you experiment with the value of the current limiting resistors associated with each LED in order to get the desired brightness.

+There is no hardware handshaking on the serial port, so you can get data overruns if you send data (such as a Basic program) too fast for the software to keep up.
+This can be handling by using a data transfer program that supports adding delays between characters and lines.
+On Linux you can use the program ascii-xfer, for example.
+I find that a line delay of 100ms and a character delay of 20ms is sufficient for Basic programs.

+LICENSING

 The PCB layout is Open Source Hardware, licensed under the The TAPR Open Hardware License.
 You are welcome to build the circuit and use my